 Ciudad Vieja was not the beginning of this trip, but it is close.

 It feels right to return to familiar landmarks, talk to some of the people I first met in Montevideo.
 This day I revisit Jesper and Olenthe, Maria, and Gabrielle at the Urban Heritage offices, and the girls at Punta Ballena Coffee Cup who have fixed me coffee every morning and tolerated my mangled Spanish.

 The shutters to my former upstairs studio apartment are open and new tenants have moved in.
 Fires are stoked at the Mercado.There is a tango lesson in progress and people, some off cruise ships, some not, are grouped in the square.
 Rain has stopped and it is sunny.

 This trip is like living in a big house with a lot of rooms.
 You move from one room to the next, but you never get out of the house.

-From Montevideo to Punta Del Este, to Rocha, La Paloma, Piriapolis, Colonia De Sacramento, Colonia Swiss and Salto, Uruguay has shown me its many faces.
+From Montevideo to Punta Del Este, to Rocha, La Paloma, Piriapolis, Colonia De Sacramento, Colonia Swiss and Salto, Uruguay has shown me many faces.

 I would never tell anyone to pass Uruguay up.

-This trip is like the ones most all of us have taken, long days in transit with scattered, small, personal moments that bring truths when you polish them enough.
+This trip is like trips most of us have taken, long days in transit with scattered, small, personal moments that bring truths when you polish them enough.